This post is also available in: Español (Spanish)Reading Time: 8 minutes

-Over 5 years ago I started a path to become a more conscientious human.
-I began to start to getting to know myself.
-I became an activist for the environment, I quit drinking alcohol.
-I started disciplining myself and removing all the negative qualities about myself.
+Over 5 years ago I began a journey to become a more conscientious human as I began to start to getting to know myself as my wild roots started to grow as connection to the natural world.
+I started to live a more conscious simple life I became an activist for the environment as I would go on becoming the guardian of the beaches and rivers of Puerto RIco (click here to read about that), I quit drinking alcohol, went barefoot and started disciplining myself and removing all the negative qualities about myself.

 “My body will not be a tomb for other creatures.”